Cells in nearly any part of the body can become cancer cells, and with prostate cancer, the cells of the prostate gland start growing uncontrollably.

 As common as prostate cancer is, there are no specific causes for it.
-But there are a number of things that can increase your risk of developing the condition.
-However, please note, that having any of these risk factors doesn’t necessarily mean that you will develop cancer.
+However, there are a number of things that can increase your risk of developing the condition but please note that having any of these risk factors does not necessarily mean that you will develop cancer.

 Most cases are diagnosed in men over 50 years of age

-Having a brother or father who developed prostate cancer under the age of 60 increases the risk
+Having a brother or father who developed prostate cancer under the age of 60 increases your risk of developing the disease

-Recent research suggests that there may be a link between obesity and prostate cancer and men who regularly exercise have also been found to be at lower risk of developing prostate cancer
+Recent research suggests that there may be a link between obesity and prostate cancer.
+Men who regularly exercise have also been found to be at lower risk of developing prostate cancer

 Prostate cancer rates appear to be lower in men who eat healthy foods containing vegetables and fruits